rubencaro/fiber_connection_pool/README.md

 By now we have only thought and tested it to be used with MySQL connections.
 For EventMachine by using `Mysql2::EM::Client` from [em-synchrony](https://github.com/igrigorik/em-synchrony).
 And for Celluloid by using a patched version of [ruby-mysql](https://github.com/rubencaro/ruby-mysql).
-We plan on removing any MySQL specific code, so it becomes completely generic.
+We plan on removing any MySQL specific code by 0.2, so it becomes completely generic.
 Does not seem so hard to achieve.

 Reacting to connection failure
 ------------------